 Arabic

-It belongs to the branch of Semitic languages, the best known of which are Hebrew and Aramaic, and is today the largest member of this family, numbering over half a billion speakers.
-It is the official language in over 20 countries in Africa and the Middle East, while it is now the second language spoken even in some European countries, such as Sweden, due to the increase in the number of Arabic speakers in recent years.
+Arabic belongs to the branch of Semitic languages, the best known of which are Hebrew and Aramaic.
+Today, it is the largest member of this family, with over half a billion speakers worldwide.
+It is the official language in more than 20 countries across Africa and the Middle East, and in recent years, it has also become the second language in several European countries, such as Sweden, due to the growing number of Arabic speakers.

-It is important from a geopolitical point of view (one of the 6 official languages of the UN), but also from a cultural point of view as it was the means of expression of the flourishing Arab-Islamic civilization (9th – 13th AD) and remains closely intertwined with the daily lives of millions of Muslims, Arabic-speaking and non-Arabic-speaking.
+Arabic is significant not only from a geopolitical perspective—being one of the six official languages of the United Nations—but also from a cultural standpoint.
+It was the primary medium of expression during the flourishing Arab-Islamic civilization (9th–13th century AD) and remains deeply intertwined with the daily lives of millions of Muslims, both Arabic-speaking and non-Arabic-speaking.

 The Arabic alphabet has 28 characters and is admittedly something quite different from what we are used to.